-WordPress generally comes with two standard plugins.
-These are Akismet, a spam filter, and Hello Dolly, an original application which is rather useless and should be deleted.
+WordPress (.org only, not .com) generally comes with two standard plugins.
+These are Akismet, a spam filter now fee based, and Hello Dolly, an original application which is rather useless and should be deleted.
 You can search for plugins in the pull down section of your dashboard, get information, visit the author’s site and even see applications or get instructions.
 You can install plugins from the same area or screen once you determine what plugins are suitable for your site.
 Some plugins not listed in WordPress need to be manually downloaded and installed.

 Most plugins are free although the authors sometimes request donations (illegal unless a non for profit organization).
 I will add discussions of WordPress plugins I use and recommend below:

 Better Delete Revisions

 (Jan.
 26, 2011) When you edit a post or a page in WordPress, the program automatically creates a backup file in your database.
 Therefore every time you add a revision you increase the size of the database.
 Multiple revisions add multiple saves and the older data keeps accumulating.
 This plugin removes and deletes old revision of posts, pages and related meta content completely.
-I have been using this plugin without incident for the past several months.
+I have been using this plugin without incident for years.

 Use this handy step by step guide to hide your Web site while you are developing it or if you using it as a test site: Keep Your WordPress Web Site Private From The Public and Google (PDF format, requires Adobe reader.)